getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 and competing tools.

-Although Kubernetes is still at a Beta release level and claims not to be production-ready yet, the industry has not strayed away from betting on Kubernetes’ future and success.
-Widespread adoption of Kubernetes appears to be based on the fact that
-Google is backing it, as well as in respect for the impressive contributors working on it.
+Although Kubernetes is still at a Beta release level and claims not to be production-ready yet, the industry has not hesitated to bet on Kubernetes’ future and success.
+Widespread adoption of Kubernetes appears to be based on the fact that it is a Google product; respect for the impressive contributors working on Kubernetes appears to be another factor.

-Aside from the positive publicities in blog posts and community chatter influencing its adoption, the community is showing its vested interest: as of April 2015, Kubernetes averaged around 400-500 commits per week and a very substantial following of almost 300 contributors.
+In addition to the positive publicity in blog posts and community chatter influencing Kubernetes' adoption, the community is showing its vested interest by participating in its development: as of April 2015, Kubernetes averaged around 400-500 commits per week and a very substantial following of almost 300 contributors.